 *An acceptable photo ID is not required to include a current address.

 If you do not have a valid Wisconsin Driver License or State ID you may receive a free State ID from your local DMV if you specifically request a free ID for voting purposes.
 If you do not have a birth certificate, the DMV can help with that too.
 Please contact your local DMV for more information.

 During in-person absentee voting, voters must present photo ID just like on Election Day.
 In-person absentee voting begins on the third Monday before an election and must end at 5 p.m. the Friday before the election.

 When voters request an absentee ballot by mail, they must include a photocopy of their photo ID with the request or the ballot cannot be mailed.
 However, voters who are "indefinitely confined" because of age, illness, infirmity or disability and voters in care facilities do not need a photo ID.
 Instead, the absentee witness verifies the voter's identity.
 Active members of the U.S. Armed Services who are away from home are also exempt from the photo ID requirement.

-Voters are encouraged to visit the Wisconsin Government Accountability's Photo ID website for information about the new law.
+Voters are encouraged to visit the Wisconsin Election Commission's Photo ID web page for information about the law.